adamalston/Summarizer/README.md

   2. Open a new shell in the comp426-backend directory
   3. Run `npm install`
   4. Start the server `npm run dev-live-reload`
+  5. Open a new shell in the main project directory
-  5. Start the client `npx browser-sync start -sw `
+  6. Start the client `npx browser-sync start -sw `

 ## Frontend